imperialwicket/imperialwicket.com/content/post/install-spinnaker-on-ubuntu-16.04-in-aws.md

 1. From the "demo" Application, select Infrastructure -> Load Balancers
 1. Use the plus button to add a Load Balancer
-1. Select "Classic (Legacy)" to create an ELB (it's easier and cheaper), and select "Configure Load Balancer"
+1. Select "Classic (Legacy)" to create an ELB (it's easier), and select "Configure Load Balancer"
 1. Choose your AWS account and the us-west-2 region.
 1. Enter Stack "web"
 1. Enter vpc subnet "demo"
 1. Choose Security Group "demo-elb"
-1. Enter Listener details External HTTP-80 and Internal HTTP-80
+1. Enter Listener details External `HTTP 80` and Internal `HTTP 80`
-1. Enter Health Check HTTP-80 /health (assuming you are using the spinnaker-demo repository)
+1. Enter Health Check `HTTP 80 /health` (assuming you are using the spinnaker-demo repository)
 1. Create your load balancer

 ![Create ELB 1](/files/spinnaker-create-elb.png)